jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 Trial member:
 - Read and understood ORG-0 & ORG-3.
 - Legal guardian read and understood ORG-0 & ORG-3.
-- Select three sub-teams to shadow and complete small tasks with.
+- Select three departments to shadow and complete small tasks with.
 - Shall not author controlled documents.
 - Shall not use power tools.
 - Shall not travel with the team outside of the shop.